mdangnguyen/mdangnguyen.github.io/README.md

 ## Getting Started

 These instructions will enable you to write, host, and format your resume in Markdown using Atom, GitHub, and GitHub themed Jekyll.
-This guide is meant for anyone with little to no experience in coding and is familiar with basic website interactions.
+This guide is meant for anyone with little to no experience in coding and familiar with basic website interactions.
 However, there is a few things you need to know and set up before following this guide.

 ### Prerequisites